 Prior to acceptance on the Surgical Technology program wait list students must complete a satisfactory criminal background check (completed annually).
 This process is completely on-line and can be done through True-Hire at:

 .
-The code you will need to enter to have the results turned in and verified is: STPREREQ.
+Once on the site you will choose where you see "Select the Position for Which you are applying," select "STUDENT 1-Surg Tech", from the drop down list.
 Please note that the cost for this check must be paid by credit card before the check can be started.

 Each required course for graduation must be completed with a grade of 2.0 or better before proceeding to the next quarter.

 A student may repeat a surgical technology class only once, and it must be repeated within two years.